 |4||Julie Forsythe||Senior Sales Representative||San Francisco||32000|

 Let’s retrieve a list of all the employees who work in either Los Angeles or San Francisco.
 We are going to select the names of each employee, their titles, and the name of the branch at which they are employed.

-The following SELECT statement will retrieve these values from our database:
+The following SQL SELECT statement will retrieve these values from our database: